 That when we do clean point A and B, even if you are not vulnerable to the idea of sensuality, etc., nevertheless is will help us move further into super state, into a state of superconsciousness prevailing at A2 and B2, A3 and B3.
 Extent to which points are cleared up – A and B – to that extent upper and lower region of point 1 will be cleared up, cleaned up, to that extent superconsciousness at other higher points will also reflect.
 All the points in our system, you know people say we only have 13 points, but in reality we have 16.
 We don’t make mention of these lower three chakras, nevertheless they are present.
 You can’t avoid them just because we don’t touch them.
 We don’t touch them in the beginning no doubt, but towards the end of the journey, it is mandatory that Master will ensure the journey within Manipur, Swadhisthan, and Muladhar.
 Only then there is completion.
 In the beginning it is not touched at all because of the dangers associated with these lower chakras.
 These lower chakras are present also in animals – dogs, cats, elephants, and horses – all the animals, they do have these points.
 Only in human being, Anahata chakra becomes more active.
 But if we remain focused on the basic animalistic tendencies then we remain glued there and we don’t rise above Anahat.
 There is also a great amount of confusion or lack of understanding.
 We are not able to tally the regions like Heart Region, we also call it as Pind Pradesh.
 Mind Region, but Mind Region is very vast, within which there is Brahmand, there is Para-Brahmand, there is Prapanna, Prapanna-Prabhu, and Prabhu, and then the Central Region.

 Then we have these points, chakras.
 On top of that Babuji complicates the whole thing with 23 circles.
 And we fail to understand the relationship between these circles and regions and points.
 Mind you, we have not gone into koshas as yet.
 But I will try.
 I did try to make sense out of all these things long time back, but this PowerPoint presentation was not so ready.
 In France, I tried to explain it, but it was so dim and so unpresentable.
 So we had to share with some people, say you removed the YouTube video unnecessarily, but there was nothing to be seen there you see.
 So we have tried to make it more visible and more understandable.
-Also I would like to share with you something alternative, alternate method of measuring or locating the point A and B. It’s, I think all of you know, Babuji has described it in a very fantastic way of measuring two fingers this way, left to the left nipple, and then go three fingers down, that’s point A, and then two fingers down is point B. But while we were releasing this book Heartfulness Way, the publishers in United States, they were not abhyasis.
+Also I would like to share with you something alternative, alternate method of measuring or locating the point A and B. It’s, I think all of you know, Babuji has described it in a very fantastic way of measuring two fingers this way, left to the left nipple, and then go three fingers down, that’s point A, and then two fingers down is point B. But while we were releasing this book The Heartfulness Way, the publishers in United States, they were not abhyasis.
 They are not abhyasis even now, but the editors, final editing was done by ladies, sisters.
 They found it very interesting topic but they found it very difficult to locate it.
 They say is there an alternate method.
 I ended up praying to Babuji Saheb and I was guided and based on that we have come up with alternate way of locating point A and B. Even sisters cannot find it any difficult anymore.
 So we will begin with, I would like to call this presentation as Spiritual Anatomy: Journey towards the Centre.

 Let’s begin with Freedom, slide number 2.